Internet church

-Internet church, online church, cyberchurch, or digital church refer to a wide variety of ways that Christian religious groups can use the internet to facilitate their religious activities, particularly prayer, discussion, preaching and worship services.
-The Internet has become a site for religious experience which has raised questions related to ecclesiology, because some Christian traditions insist that an online gathering cannot be considered a church.
-For example, the Roman Catholic Pontifical Council for Social Communications declared in 2002 that "the virtual reality of cyberspace cannot substitute for real interpersonal community, the incarnational reality of the sacraments and the liturgy, or the immediate and direct proclamation of the gospel", while acknowledging that the internet can still "enrich the religious lives of users".
+The terms internet church, online church, cyberchurch, and digital church refer to a wide variety of ways that Christian religious groups can use the internet to facilitate their religious activities, particularly prayer, discussion, preaching and worship services.
+The internet has become a site for religious experience which has raised questions related to ecclesiology.

+Some Christian denominations insist that an online gathering is not a real substitute for meeting in person, for example, the Roman Catholic Pontifical Council for Social Communications declared in 2002 that "the virtual reality of cyberspace cannot substitute for real interpersonal community, the incarnational reality of the sacraments and the liturgy, or the immediate and direct proclamation of the gospel", while acknowledging that the internet can still "enrich the religious lives of users".

 History

 Internet-based Christian communities, better known as "online churches" or "internet churches", began gaining popularity in the early 2000s.
 Since then, they have prospered dramatically in response to institutional investment, the rise of more sophisticated social media and the emergence of free-access virtual worlds.
 As online communication became more popular and home computers became less expensive, computer-meditated communication expanded, causing religion to flourish on the Internet.

 In the beginning of the internet, many ministries began posting informational and sermon-like messages to visitors.
 Through the years this method of teaching has evolved in the form of video, audio podcasts and blogs.
 A 1996 study recommended that church organizations quickly establish their presence in cyberspace, or they would lose touch with many of their parishioners and risk losing the ability to advise them in an era of technological growth.
 They were essentially urged to establish an electronic presence before it was too late.
 Had they not made their presence known, the influence of the Church could have been lost to unofficial religious groups.

 Many of today's internet churches are descendants of brick-and-mortar churches, offering members an alternative to the traditional physical meetings within a church building.
 Some, such as the Church of Fools, offer church experiences through entirely 3D virtual reality environments.

-Recent statistics have shown an increasing exodus of young people from churches, especially after they leave home and live on their own.
-In a 2007 study, Lifeway Research determined that 70% of young Protestant adults between 18–22 stop attending church regularly.

-Internet churches now exist all around the world; however, they are still criticized for their lack on “human connection”.
+Internet churches now exist all around the world; however, they are still criticized for their lack of "human connection".
+The Methodist Church in the UK affirmed at its 2023 Conference "the possibility of predominantly online churches", subject to further discernment "in respect of online communion".